Too many steps before your first answer. Goals, categories, targets, accounts, cleanup — all before you can tell if the month is okay.

-A household budget you can actually keep up with.
+A household budget you can actually keep up with

-Budgeting apps made us work too hard to feel clear.
+Set up in minutesBudgeting apps made us work too hard to feel clear.

 We tried the apps that promised control, automation, and insight.
 What we kept finding was setup friction, category cleanup, confusing summaries, and dashboards that only helped if everything was already perfectly maintained.